Europa League group stage: Man Utd paired with Astana, Arsenal face Frankfurt & draw in full | Goal.com

 Europa League group stage: Man Utd paired with Astana, Arsenal face Frankfurt & draw in full

-Manchester United face trips to Kazakhstan and Serbia in the Europa League group stages after being drawn against Astana and Partizan while Arsenal will face last season's semi-finalists Eintracht Frankfurt as well as Belgium side Standard Liege.
+Manchester United face trips to Kazakhstan and Serbia in the Europa League group stages after being drawn against Astana and Partizan while Arsenal will take on last season's semi-finalists Eintracht Frankfurt following the draw in Monaco.

-Ole Gunnar Solskjaer's side's Group L line up is completed by Eredivisie side AZ Alkmaar.
+Ole Gunnar Solskjaer's side's Group L line up is completed by Eredivisie side AZ Alkmaar, but the Red Devils still face two daunting trips across Europe which could play a part in their bid for domestic success as the season wears on.

 Fellow Premier League side Wolves will face Turkish giants Besiktas and and Portuguese outfit Braga as well as Slovakian team Slovan Bratislava.